yandex-cloud/docs/en/storage/s3/api-ref/lifecycles/delete.md

 For a list of possible responses, see [#T](../response-codes.md).

-If there is no bucket object lifecycle configuration, {{ objstorage-name }} returns 200.
+If there is no bucket object lifecycle configuration, Object Storage returns 200.